Multi information

 Depending on the odds format you use, the way a bet is calculated is different.
 Different odds formats are calculated in different ways, for example, decimal odds at 5.0 show that for every £1 you put on the bet, £5 would be your total return, this means £4 profit.
 5/1 is Fractional betting odds and this means that for every £1 you would put on, you would get £5 back.

-How are cash out bets calculated?
+How are cashed out bets calculated?

 The cash out feature in online gambling can be extremely valuable if used correctly.
 However, this can't be used for just any wager, a sportsbook determines prices on a variety of factors and whether or not something could happen immediately to change the price.
 For example, when a game is in-play, you will see your cash out odds change by the second, this is due to the position of the ball on the pitch and the likelihood that the next spell of play could alter your bet.
 Live betting allows sportsbooks to be efficient with the odds they suggest, as live odds give you options for live games, the cash out options will also vary accordingly.